What's the difference between Western folk herbalism and Chinese herbalism?

-The Chinese adopted and incorporated herbs from all over the world.
-Fifteen to twenty percent of the 500 ingredients considered standard originated from outside of China.
+The Chinese use herbs from all over the world.
+Fifteen to twenty percent of the 500 ingredients that are considered standard in TCM originated from outside of China.
 What makes these “Chinese” herbs is that they are prescribed according to Chinese medical theory and a TCM pattern diagnosis.

 How are Chinese herbal formulas taken?